-The law relating to the admissibility of evidence (found within, among others, the Evidence Ordinance, Rules of the High Court and the common law) is complex and beyond the scope of this chapter.
-However, in general, evidence is admissible in civil proceedings in Hong Kong if it is relevant to an issue in the proceedings.
-Evidence is relevant if it renders the existence of a fact in issue in the proceedings more or less probable.
+The law relating to the admissibility of evidence (found within, among others, the Evidence Ordinance, the Rules of the High Court and the common law) is complex and beyond the scope of this chapter.
+However, in general, evidence is admissible in civil proceedings if it is relevant to an issue in the proceedings.
+Evidence is relevant if it renders the existence of a fact in issue more or less probable.
 That said, there are a number of exclusionary rules of evidence, which may render relevant evidence inadmissible.
 The exclusionary rules of evidence generally fall into two categories:

-- owing to public policy, the evidence is inadmissible (eg, the evidence is covered by legal professional privilege or litigation privilege); and in cases where a specific rule forbids the admission of certain evi- - dence (eg, the hearsay rule).
+- it is inadmissible because of public policy; for example, the evidence is covered by legal professional privilege or litigation privilege; and - in cases where a specific rule forbids the admission of certain evidence (for example, the hearsay rule).